dotandimet/Mojo-UserAgent-Role-Queued/README.md

 ##

-# LICENSE
+# LICENSE AND COPYRIGHT

-Copyright (C) Dotan Dimet.
+This software is Copyright (c) 2017-2019 by Dotan Dimet <dotan@corky.net>.

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This library is free software; you can redistribute it and/or modify it under the terms of the Artistic License version 2.0.

 # AUTHOR